kankouhin/Kaya-BASIC/README.md

   5. try to build samples.

 # Code Sample
- Easy create GUI and easy call windows COM like this.
+ Easy create GUI and call windows COM like this.
 ```
 Option Explicit